Want to learn more about what’s happening at VPVA? Read the latest issue of our newsletter!

 Sexual Assault Awareness Month

 April is Sexual Assault Awareness Month, where VPVA displays information regarding consent and resources throughout the month via tabling events, visual programming, and social media.
-Look out for The Clothesline Project, The Empty Chair Campaign, Denim Day, and Turn the Campus Teal!
-Visit our page for SAAM 2020.
+Look out for The Empty Chair Campaign, Denim Day, and Turn the Campus Teal!
+Visit our page for SAAM 2021.

 Domestic Violence Awareness Month